Robert Elwes (painter): Second world tour

-On the second major tour of which a published account survives, Robert Elwes was accompanied by his wife in 1865 to the West Indies, visiting Panama, Jamaica, Dominica and Trinidad.
+On the second major tour of which a published account survives, Elwes was accompanied by his wife in 1865 to the West Indies, visiting Panama, Jamaica, Dominica and Trinidad.
 His journal "W.S.W.: A Voyage in that Direction to the West Indies" was published the following year.

 Art career

-Robert Elwes belongs to an inveterate band of 19th-century travellers and explorers.
+Elwes belongs to an inveterate band of 19th-century travellers and explorers.
 He was to reach many of the places on the South American continent which, just sixteen years earlier, Charles Darwin had visited on his inland journeys from HMS Beagle.
-Sketching vigorously as he went, he would note with care the different varieties of flora and fauna to be found.
+Sketching as he went, he would note the different varieties of flora and fauna to be found.
 It was an interest that was to produce a more renowned family representative in the person of Henry John Elwes of Colesbourne, FRS, who led many expeditions to Turkey, India, Asia Minor, Tibet and Nepal in addition to writing with Augustine Henry the multi-volumed Trees of Great Britain and Ireland.

 The painter's journeys were conducted at an easy pace, dependent on the frequency of trading ships, coastal cruisers, the availability of pack horses and the hospitality of the local people.
 His contacts and acquaintanceships were extensive: letters of introduction ensured that he frequently lodged with distinguished company.
 However, his desire to see for himself the sights of which he had heard and read so much, contributed to some uncomfortable nights and dangerous encounters with bandits and unscrupulous guides.

-In his books Robert Elwes sought to record his experiences and observations for the future traveller.
+In his books Elwes sought to record his experiences and observations for the future traveller.
 In the preface of his West Indies volume he explains his intention as informative, "for...unless a ? [sic] studies and reads up a country before he goes there he must often be liable to pass by objects worthy of notice without knowing it till afterwards...
 The lithographs have been done entirely by myself and I hope they will give some idea of the beauty of the scenery."

-Briefly captured illustrations though these lithographs may be, their accuracy and detail, together with the strength of tonal observation, give them a satisfying quality.
+Briefly captured illustrations though these lithographs had great accuracy and detail.
 From his sketches also came the larger watercolours on rough dark paper, distinguished by his characteristic use of blue and sharp white highlights.
-At their best these are fine, sensitive evocations of the familiar coastline and countryside round his home, contrasting with the exotic scenes he encountered abroad, from the craggy slopes of the Alps and the Andes, to the shining domes of Moscow and Constantinople.
+His work reflected the familiar coastline and countryside around his home, contrasting with the exotic scenes he encountered abroad, from the craggy slopes of the Alps and the Andes, to the distinctive architecture of Moscow and Constantinople.

-Robert Elwes seldom signed his pictures; however, he used his cipher "RE" with the R inverted as his signature on sketches and china and "R E" is how he was affectionately referred to by his family.
+Elwes seldom signed his pictures; however, he used his cipher "RE" with the R inverted as his signature on sketches and china and "R E" is how he was affectionately referred to by his family.